Knowledge Hub

 Role-specific fundamentals: for CRM roles ask about data modeling, sales processes, UAT.

-How do I answer scenario questions?
+How should a candidate answer scenario questions?

 Explain: situation, issue, options considered, decision made and expected outcome.

-What should I ask the interviewer?
+What should a candidate ask an interviewer?

 Ask about the team, typical project structure, success metrics and learning opportunities.